YahyaL-Deweny/LDraw_to_Modelica_Converter_PRO-3/README.md

 !!!
 Disclaimer !!!

 The code is finalized but it is not fully operable yet.
-The script main pillar is depends on one chunk of code which contains the logic of interpreting each gear's position and orientation, and there are three cases:
+The script main pillar depends on one chunk of code which contains the logic of interpreting each gear's position and orientation, and there are three cases:
 - 1st case: gear surface is parallel to Z-axis (rotates around Y-axis)
 - 2nd case: gear surface is parallel to X-axis (rotates around Z-axis)
 - 3rd case: gear surface is parallel to Y-axis (rotates around X-axis)